espressif/arduino-esp32/docs/source/api/sigmadelta.rst

     bool sigmaDeltaWrite(uint8_t pin, uint8_t duty);

-* ``pin`` select GPIO pin.
+* ``pin`` selects the GPIO pin.
-* ``duty`` select duty to be set for selected pin.
+* ``duty`` selects the duty to be set for selected pin.

-This function will return ``true`` if setting duty is successful.
+This function returns ``true`` if setting the duty was successful.
 If ``false`` is returned, error occurs and duty was not set.

 sigmaDeltaDetach
 ****************

-This function is used to detach pin from SigmaDelta and deinit the channel that was attached to the pin.
+This function is used to detach a pin from SigmaDelta and deinit the channel that was attached to the pin.

 .. code-block:: arduino